forthcoming articles

 The origin of synthons and supramolecular motifs: beyond atoms and functional groups

-This study establishes that hydrogen, halogen and chalcogen bonding intermolecular and non-covalent intramolecular interactions are driven by a face-to-face orientation of electrophilic (charge depleted) and nucleophilic (charge concentrated) regions, being at the origin of the specific geometries found in synthons and supramolecular motifs.
+This study establishes that hydrogen-, halogen- and chalcogen-bonding intermolecular and non-covalent intramolecular interactions are driven by a face-to-face orientation of electrophilic (charge-depleted) and nucleophilic (charge-concentrated) regions, which is the origin of the specific geometries found in synthons and supramolecular motifs.

 Journal logoIUCrData